 LED Status Operating Condition On The EDH feature is monitoring incoming video from both SD-SDI inputs.
 Off The EDH feature is turned off.
 Flashing EDH detection is enabled and EDH errors have been detected, or the incoming SDI feed does not include EDH.
-For an EDH error count and other related information, follow this thread: Main Menu&gt;Video Setup&gt;SD1 or SD2 Input&gt;EDH .
+For an EDH error count and other related information, follow this path: Video Setup>SD1 or SD2 Input>EDH .